jamolnng/render/BUILDING.md

 CMake supports building on Apple Silicon properly since 3.20.1.
 Make sure you have the [latest version][1] installed.

+Additionally, make sure you have a copy of freetype accessible to your compiler.

+To run, calling the executable raw also doesn't work.
+You need to call it with ``SDL_RENDER_DRIVER=software ./render``

 ## Install

 This project doesn't require any special command-line flags to install to keep